CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Buy it if you want semi-gloss satin durability from a concentrated gel that stays on the sidewall without dripping.
-Skip it if you want a deep wet-look gloss · the listing title and community both confirm this is a semi-gloss product.
-Also skip if you prefer a water-based formula with a cleaner SDS profile; the petroleum carrier means a different chemistry and PPE tier than silicone emulsions.
+Buy it if you want durable semi-gloss satin from a concentrated gel that stays on the sidewall without dripping or misting onto your wheels.
+Skip it if you are after a deep wet-look gloss, because the listing and owner consensus both put this at semi-gloss.
+Also skip it if you prefer a water-based formula with a cleaner SDS profile: the petroleum carrier means a different chemistry and PPE tier than water-based emulsions.

 For the full SDS breakdown of this category, solvent gels versus water-based sprays, see Is Tire Shine Toxic?.

-Community reviews report a wide range depending on weather and washing frequency · from several weeks on a weekend car to 3·4 days after heavy rain on a daily driver.
+Community reviews report a wide range depending on weather and washing frequency, from several weeks on a weekend car down to 3-4 days after heavy rain on a daily driver.
 Most owners report multi-week durability.
 The product listing description states 'weeks of long-lasting shine and gloss with just one application,' and the broad owner consensus corroborates multi-week performance under typical conditions.

-Most community owners report minimal or no sling when applied as a thin coat and allowed to dry before driving.
+Most community owners report minimal or no sling when the gel is applied as a thin coat and allowed to dry before driving.
 Some owners note the product did sling on their vehicle, so results can vary.
-The standard technique · apply sparingly with a foam applicator, let it tack off, wipe any excess · dramatically reduces sling risk.
+The standard technique, applying sparingly with a foam applicator, letting it tack off, then wiping any excess, dramatically reduces sling risk.

-An Amazon gallery marketing image includes the text 'Innovative Water Based Gel Formula,' but this is contradicted by the UK REACH SDS §3, which identifies petroleum hydrocarbon distillates (C12·C20 isoalkanes) at 35·50% as the primary classified components.
+An Amazon gallery marketing image includes the text 'Innovative Water Based Gel Formula,' but this is contradicted by the UK REACH SDS §3, which identifies petroleum hydrocarbon distillates (C12-C20 isoalkanes) at 35-50% as the primary classified components.
 The formula is a petroleum-silicone gel.
-The 'water based' claim appears on a lifestyle/marketing image only · not confirmed by the SDS or the bottle label.
+The 'water based' claim appears on a lifestyle marketing image only, not on the bottle label or in the SDS.

 The UK SDS §8 states hand protection 'not required in normal cases,' but that reflects the UK-specific classification exemption.
-The 35·50% petroleum hydrocarbon fraction carries H304 aspiration-hazard chemistry at the ingredient level · nitrile gloves are appropriate per that ingredient chemistry during gel application.
+The 35-50% petroleum hydrocarbon fraction carries H304 aspiration-hazard chemistry at the ingredient level, so nitrile gloves are appropriate per that ingredient chemistry during gel application.

 Marketing copy from SONAX, via Amazon.
 Not editorial.